Fordhouses: Name and origins

 The place name 'Fordhouses' refers to the houses situated alongside the Wolverhampton to Stafford road next to where the road crosses the Wobaston Brook.
 In 14th century subsidy rolls, folk living here were described as being 'atte forde'.
 This is the earliest known reference to people living in this area, though the nearby Wobaston place name is said by toponymists to derive from 'Wibaldes tun' - likely the early English / Anglo-Saxon 'Wigbeald', with 'tun' meaning homestead or farmstead - so the name would literally mean the farmstead of Wigbeald.

 Modern times

 Fordhouses was struck by an F1/T2 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.
 The tornado later moved out over Wolverhampton city centre, causing further damage.

-Today, Fordhouses stretches over a large area, as far south as Oxley, as far west as Pendeford, as far north as junction 2 of the M54 at Coven Heath and as far east as Bushbury.
-It encompasses several smaller areas, such as Wobaston, Snapes Green, the Harrowby estate & Lesscroft.
-The area is a mix of housing and industrial, with many rows of industrial units in the north-east along the Wobaston and Stafford Roads, such as HS Marston Aerospace & Spectre UK Ltd, with housing taking up much of the rest of the area.
+Today, Fordhouses stretches over a large area, as far south as Oxley, as far west as Pendeford, as far north as Junction 2 of the M54 at Coven Heath and as far east as Bushbury.
+It encompasses several smaller areas, such as Wobaston, Snapes Green, the Harrowby estate and Lesscroft.
+The area is a mix of housing and industrial, with many rows of industrial units in the north-east along the Wobaston and Stafford Roads, such as HS Marston Aerospace and Spectre UK Ltd, with housing taking up much of the rest of the area.